jbrazda/icai-migration-tools/README.md

 using XSLT while providing Apache Ant Scripting to run these transformations in platform independent way.

-This Tool set uses the same XSLT Processor as Informatica Cloud Platform (Saxon) to provide consistent output for transformed designs
+This Tool set uses the same XSLT Processor as Informatica Cloud Platform (Saxon) to provide consistent output for transformed designs.

 ## Main Ant Script